TLS inspection

 Note

-Why you need TLS inspection
+Why TLS inspection is needed

 • TLS protocol version limitation